Towards Sustainable and Secure Reuse in Dependency Supply Chains: Initial Analysis of NPM packages at the End of the

-We conduct an initial analysis of the top ten most depended upon NPM packages.
-We begin by looking at the top 10 most depended upon packages in the NPM ecosystem and their chain of upstream dependencies.
+In order to understand the nature of end of chain libraries, we conduct an initial analysis of the top ten most depended upon NPM libraries and their dependency chains.
 Being one of the largest and most studied software ecosystems~\cite{npm_stats, zimmermann2019small, kula2017impact}, we choose to limit this initial analysis to only the NPM ecosystem.
 We select this subset of packages because they represent a sample of the packages critical to the NPM dependency chain.
-First, we utilise the packages.io\footnote{\url{https://packages.io/}} API to get the top 10 packages sorted by dependency count.
+First, we utilise the libraries.io\footnote{\url{https://libraries.io/}} API to collect the top 10 packages sorted by dependency count.
 Next, for those 10 packages, we mine the NPM registry\footnote{\url{https://registry.npmjs.org}} for dependency data, and recursively build their chain of dependencies; that is, the packages they depend upon.
-We look only at the \texttt{dependencies} field on the NPM registry, and ignore \texttt{devDependencies} and \texttt{peerDependencies}. \texttt{devDependencies} pertain to only dependencies required during development of the plug-in which are not installed in production, while \texttt{peerDependencies} often denotes that a package is a plug-in for another package, but it may or may not actually use APIs from that package.
-We limit our analysis to regular dependencies to avoid the complexity of these cases for this investigation.
-Additionally, no recursive dependencies are present in this dataset. \autoref{tab:dataset} shows the final dataset statistics.